Alice Munro: First marriage

-She had four children with James Munro (one died shortly after birth), and when the children were still young she would attempt to write whenever she could; her husband encouraged her by sending her into the book shop while he looked after the children and cooked.
-In 1961, after she had had a few stories published in small magazines, the Vancouver Sun ran a brief article on her, titled "Housewife Finds Time to Write Short Stories", and called her the "least praised good writer".
-She found it difficult, even with her husband's help, to find the time among "the pile up of unavoidable household jobs" to write, and found it easier to concentrate on short stories, rather than the novels her publisher wanted her to write.
+When the children were still young, Munro tried to write whenever she could; her husband encouraged her by sending her into the bookshop while he looked after the children and cooked.
+In 1961, after she had published a few stories in small magazines, the Vancouver Sun ran a brief article on her, titled "Housewife Finds Time to Write Short Stories", and called her the "least praised good writer".
+She found it difficult, even with her husband's help, to find the time among "the pileup of unavoidable household jobs" to write, and found it easier to concentrate on short stories than on the novels her publisher wanted her to write.